red556wind/red556wind.github.io/README.md

 # churchOfSpoons
-Almost all EU pro trolldiers wthis is just for jokes and fun, so don’t take it seriously. website link: https://red556wind.github.io/
+Almost all EU pro trolldiers, this is just for jokes and fun, so don’t take it seriously. website link: https://red556wind.github.io/
 All users are manually added by me.